Machine Unlearning on Pre-trained Models by Residual Feature Alignment Using LoRA: Experiments

 In the sample unlearning experiments, We found that except for the BadT method (with ResNet18), almost all baseline methods achieved high accuracy on \( \mathcal{D}_r \), \( \mathcal{D}_f \), and \( \mathcal{D}_t \).
 This indicates that a small number of unlearning samples has a minimal impact on the original model's accuracy.
-Different unlearning methods were able to effectively retain the performance of the original model, sometimes even achieving higher accuracy than the original model.
 In the class unlearning experiments, as shown in Table \ref{tab:cv-acc}, except for the fine-tuning method (which almost fails to achieve the unlearning effect), other baseline methods can forget the specified class information.
 However, we hope that the metrics of the unlearning model on \( \mathcal{D}_r \), \( \mathcal{D}_f \), and \( \mathcal{D}_t \) should be close to those of the retrained model, rather than simply reducing accuracy on the unlearning set.
-Simply lowering the accuracy on \( \mathcal{D}_f \) can lead to increased vulnerability to membership inference attacks (MIA) \cite{kurmanji2024towards}.
 From Table \ref{tab:cv-acc}, it can be observed that across different datasets and models, our method is either the closest or second closest to the retrained model among nearly all baseline methods.
 Additionally, we found that in certain experiments, NegGrad, SCRUB, and BadT also achieve results close to those of the retrained model.
 However, NegGrad can cause a dramatic performance drop on \( \mathcal{D}_t \) in class forgetting tasks, SCRUB’s adversarial training may make forgetting challenging on some datasets, such as class unlearning on CIFAR-10, and BadT experiences rapid performance decline on \( \mathcal{D}_f \) with multiple epochs of unlearning training.
 As shown in Table \ref{tab:many-epoch-acc}, after two epochs of unlearning, BadT’s accuracy on CIFAR-10 and Fashion-MNIST drops by $42.19\%$ and $25.00\%$, respectively, compared to the retrained model, while our method only shows a difference of $6.26\%$ and $3.91\%$.
 Table \ref{tab:many-epoch-acc} also shows that even after two epochs, SCRUB maintains accuracy on \( \mathcal{D}_f \) close to that of the original model, indicating lower unlearning efficiency for SCRUB.